 It is notable that the G1X Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D30 and the G1X Mark II have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the features and operation of the D30 and G1X Mark II can be found, respectively, in the Canon D30 Manual (free pdf) or the online Canon G1 X Mark II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon D30 or the Canon G1 X Mark II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Easier framing: Has an optical viewfinder for image composition and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.